 Professional Learning Built into the Curriculum

 Our programs are constructed so that teachers have opportunities to learn, practice, and reflect on effective instructional practices and deepen their content knowledge as they teach Collaborative Classroom lessons every day.
-Our curriculum and professional learning, guided by four core principles, are grounded in the belief that how we teach matters as much as what we teach.
+Our curricula and professional learning, guided by four core principles, are grounded in the belief that how we teach matters as much as what we teach.

 Collaborative Classroom programs strengthen educators’ ability to: